YehyaMn/Cisco-LAN/README.md

 On real devices, you can use the following command to unregister a phone from the router:

-Router(config)# no ephone 1   # Replace '1' with the phone's ephone number
+Router(config)#   ephone 1   # Replace '1' with the phone's ephone number